Keeper-Security/Commander/python/README.md

 1. Install Python3 from python.org and modules below.
 2. Set up a Keeper account from https://keepersecurity.com
-3. Create a config.json file.
-Keeper Commander loads default configuration from the config.json file in the current folder.
+3. Optionally create a config.json file.
+Commander loads default configuration info from the config.json file in the current folder.
+Command line arguments will override the configuration file.

 ### Dependencies